grindery-io/grindery-utils/README.md

 const ipfsUrl = 'http://localhost:5001/api/v0';
-// replace with IPFS node/gateway HTTP API url const {cid} = await gStorage.ipfs(ipfsUrl).PaymentRequest.add(data);
+// replace with IPFS node/gateway HTTP API url

+const {cid} = await gStorage.ipfs(ipfsUrl).PaymentRequest.add(data);
 // "data" must include all required fields including the "signature"
+// Save the returned cid/hash to your local datastore and use it as the `meta.updateOf` value for updates
 ```